-Figure ## offers a different perspective on the cost local housing by comparing the cost of the median home across Electoral Area C versus the cost that the estimated median income in a given year could afford (based on the same assumptions discussed at the beginning of this section, with the addition that the affordable cost of one year uses the prime rate of that given year).
-The purpose is to highlight the impact of changing local incomes on affordability.
+Figure 6.2c offers a different perspective on the cost local of housing by comparing the cost of the median home across Electoral Area C against the amount of mortgage that a household earning the median income might reasonably be able to afford.
+Assumptions remain the same as those discussed at the beginning of this section, with the addition that the affordable cost in each year is recalculated using the Bank of Canada's prime rate for that year.
+The purpose is to highlight annual changes in purchasing power and the impact of changing local incomes on affordability.

-Figure ##: Electoral Area C Median Home Cost vs Estimated Affordable Home Cost (Current Dollars)
+Figure 6.2c: Electoral Area C Median Home Cost vs Estimated Affordable Home Cost (Current Dollars)